Friday, October 3, 2025

 we never played catch in the backyard during the season

-and we didn’t go fishing. ever, or had a serious father son talk.
+and we didn’t go fishing, ever, or had a serious father son talk.

-he didn't introduce me to the proper handling
+he didn't introduce me to the proper handling of household

-except I do remember a rusty toolbox under the sink
+I do remember a rusty toolbox under the sink

 not much larger than a lunch box, so rare that I wrote